Santa Marta

 Attractions

-Most of the attractions, hotels and restaurants of the city lie between the beachfront and Carrera 5 (also called Avenida Campo Serrano).
 The beachfront is pleasant, although the beach itself is not.
 By the end of day the narrow strip of sand is typically covered in a variety of litter.
 Better to save your beach sunbathing for the stunning sands of Parque Tayrona.

-On Carrera 1 (the beachfront street) are many restaurants offering various dishes including of course a range of fresh fish.
-Prices are above average.
-At night the atmosphere becomes lively as the restaurants turn into bars and music fills the street.
+On Carrera 1 (the beachfront street) there are many restaurants offering various dishes including, of course, a range of delicious fresh fish.
+Prices on the beach strip are above average.

 About halfway along Carrera 1 is Plaza de Bolivar, the city's main plaza which streches back for two blocks.
 It's an attractive place with plenty of shade providing relief from the strong Caribbean sun.

-Statue of Simon Bolivar, Santa MartaPretty much every town and city in Colombia, and indeed in much of South America, has a Plaza de Bolivar, but in Santa Marta it is particularly poignant as it was here on 17 December 1830 that the great liberator Simon Bolivar died.
-Bolivar's remains were transfered to his birthplace of Caracas, Venezuela, but a statue in the centre of Plaza de Bolivar depicts the liberator on horseback.
+Pretty much every town and city in Colombia, and indeed in much of South America, has a Plaza de Bolivar, but in Santa Marta it is particularly poignant as it was here on 17 December 1830 that the great liberator Simon Bolivar died.

 Opposite Plaza de Bolivar on the beach promenade is a monument to Rodrigo de Bastidas, founder of Santa Marta back in 1525.